massimopizzol/aligned-converter/README.md

 These converters have been designed for importing foreground data of limited size.
 They will work for relatively large systems (hundreds to thousands of exchanges) but they are not recommended for database-scale data import (tens of thousands of exchanges or more).

-# Funding
+## Funding

-The convertes were developed within the ALIGNED project, [wwww.alignedproject.eu](wwww.alignedproject.eu) Horizon Europe grant agreement N° 101059430. [^1]
+The work was carried out within the ALIGNED project, [wwww.alignedproject.eu](wwww.alignedproject.eu) Horizon Europe grant agreement N° 101059430. [^1]

 [^1]: _Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them._